Introduction

 The Nationwide Summit Fixed Indexed Annuity offers a few features that make a favorable case for this annuity.
 The ones that I like the most are

-4. Free Confinement and Terminal Illness Waiver Benefit: This no-fee rider is automatically included for owners under age 65 and includes both an Extended Care and Terminal Illness Benefit.
+- Free Confinement and Terminal Illness Waiver Benefit: This no-fee rider is automatically included for owners under age 65 and includes both an Extended Care and Terminal Illness Benefit:

-This product is decent for people looking for a plain vanilla indexed annuity; still, there are some things that should be considered by an annuitant before making a purchase decision.
+This product is decent for people looking for a plain vanilla indexed annuity; still, there are some things that an annuitant should consider before making a purchase decision.

 Company Details